 A shroud of concealment and mysticism seemingly looms over Isla Gigantes, group of islands off the coast of Carles and Estancia in Northern Iloilo.
 If you ask most Ilonggos about Gigantes Islands, they will probably return your question ask you what that is.
-That’s because the nothern part of Iloilo is the least visited and only a few have dared to travel to those parts since it is not as accessible compared to the towns along the main highways of Panay Island.
+That’s because the northern part of Iloilo is the least visited and only a few have dared to travel to those parts since it is not as accessible compared to the towns along the main highways of Panay Island.
 The few that have gone there, however, are rewarded with a surprising experience of witnessing beautiful sceneries of virgin islands, white sand beaches, colorful marine life, and extraordinary land formations uncharted by the tourist crowd.

 For now we’ll take a virtual tour of South Gigantes Island, also called Isla Gigantes Sur, one of two big islands that comprise Isla Gigantes, located approximately 25 kilometers northeast or an hours travel from Estancia Port by boat.
-A kilometer stretch of white sand beach, where a small village settlement is located, greets first time travelers to the island.
+A kilometer stretch of white sand beach, where a small village settlement is located, greets first-time travelers to the island.
 On the right is a glimpse of the steep cliffs that characterize the southern coast of Isla Gigantes Sur.

 There are no resorts or hotels in these parts.
-Vistors wishing to spend the night in the island usually ask permission from one of the locals to spend the night in their house.
+Visitors wishing to spend the night in the island usually ask permission from one of the locals to spend the night in their house.
 There is electricity in the island that runs only at nighttime.
 To go on a boat tour around Isla Gigantes Sur and visit nearby islands, visitors could rent fishing boats from the local boatmen.

 The picturesque line of jagged cliffs in the southern part of Isla Gigantes is worth a visit.
 The scene could almost be mistaken to be in the exotic seascapes of Palawan or in Thailand.
-It is astonishing how nature could have made these formation over centuries.
+It is astonishing how nature could have made these formations over centuries.